 Frequently Asked Questions

-These accounts have been established to hold incentive funds for faculty and staff, including the Submit program, indirect cost recovery distribution, and other funds related to SPA incentive programs.
+These accounts have been established to hold incentive funds for BSU employees, including programs like the Faculty Learning Communities, Inclusive Excellence, SPA's Submit program, indirect cost recovery distribution, and residual grant funds.
 Expenditures do not have to be approved by SPA but do need to be approved through a faculty/staff's home department/unit.

 Please review the University Allowable Expenditures Policy for more information.